alxcreate/adaptivecard-powershell-module/Examples_Add-AdaptiveCardRichTextBlock.md

 ## Rich Text Block Parameters

-Each text segment (Text1 through Text5) can have its own style parameters:
+You can add up to 9 text segments.
+Each text segment (Text1 through Text9) can have its own style parameters:

 | Parameter         | Default   | Available Values                                                       | Required | Description                  |
 | ----------------- | --------- | ---------------------------------------------------------------------- | -------- | ---------------------------- |